Using the Mako Server

 }

-The above configuration options activate module acme/dns in automatic renewal mode, but with manual DNS configuration.
+These configuration options activate module acme/dns in automatic renewal mode, but with manual DNS configuration.
 Module acme/dns prints a message in the console and sends you an email (if the log options are enabled) when it is time to renew the certificate.
-After setting the DNS TXT record as instructed in the email/console, run the following LSP script:
+After setting the DNS TXT record as instructed in the email or console message, run the following LSP script:

 <?lsp